 A D round of funding, or a company's fourth raise, is usually the round that preempts an IPO or acquisition.
-OurCrowd invested $1.2 million in Argo Medical Technologies' D round of investment in June of 2013.
+OurCrowd invested $1.2 million in ReWalk Robotics' D round of investment in June of 2013.
+About a year later, OurCrowd investors doubled down and raised an additional $2.4M in a follow-on round.
+ReWalk subsequently went public on the NASDAQ under the ticker RWLK in September 2014.
 Read more about the maker of the bionic exoskeleton that’s helping paraplegics walk again here.

 What if I stop investing after my first round?
 Can my share of the pie shrink?

 A basic characteristic of startup investing is that your share decreases or “dilutes” as the size of the pie grows, relatively speaking.